The Best Teen Checking Accounts in 2022: For Managing Money at an Early Age

 While technically a teen checking account, the account is available to any child age 8 and over.

 A bank isn’t the only place for a teen checking account.
-Many credit unions, like Alliant Credit Union, offers teen checking options, too.
+Many credit unions, like Alliant Credit Union, offer teen checking options, too.

 This account is available to members ages 13 to 17 years old.
 It features no monthly fee, no minimum balance requirement, and digital banking tools so your teen can manage their money from anywhere, anytime.